AKTuminello/AKTuminello/README.md

-- 👋 Hi, I’m Ann.
+- 👋 Hi.
 I'm not new to coding but I am new to Github.
-Wish me luck.
 - 👀 I’m interested in JS, html/css, with the ultimate goal of cloud computing.
 - 🌱 I’m currently learning the ins and outs of software engineering.
 - 💞️ I’m looking to collaborate on anything where I can add value.